Himalaya: Journal of the ANHS

 We are committed to the open access publishing movement, and are pleased to make the HIMALAYA archive available through the Digital Commons platform hosted by Macalester College.
-As of Volume 33, HIMALAYA is now published free for all and online immediately.
-This move towards open access will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.
+As of Volume 33, HIMALAYA is published electronically online.

-Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
+Print issues of HIMALAYA are also available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
-Back issues of Himalaya are available for free online from the Digital Commons site.
+Back issues of Himalaya are available online from the Digital Commons site.